Procerus muscle

-The procerus muscle (or pyramidalis nasi) is a small pyramidal slip of muscle deep to the superior orbital nerve, artery and vein.
+The procerus muscle (or pyramidalis nasi) is a small pyramidal muscle in the glabella.
+It is involved in facial expressions such as frowning and those associated with attentional control, and it indirectly helps shield the eyes from bright light.
+Because it contributes to wrinkle formation on the nasal bridge, it is often targeted in non-surgical facial rejuvenation treatments, such as botulinum toxin injections.
 Procerus is Latin, meaning tall or extended.

 Structure

 The procerus muscle arises by tendinous fibers from the fascia covering the lower part of the nasal bone and upper part of the lateral nasal cartilage.
 It is inserted into the skin over the lower part of the forehead between the two eyebrows on either side of the midline, its fibers merging with those of the frontalis muscle.